 - > 50 lakhs per year – above 41 years of age

 2. What is the cost to study bachelor courses in data science courses?

-While data analytics bachelor courses are offered mainly by private colleges and universities, the fee varied at different institutions.
+While data analytics bachelor courses are offered mainly by private colleges and universities, the fees vary at different institutions.
 An average of 1-2 lakhs may be required to be spent to study the course.